feelingsonice/feelingsonice.github.io/content/art/best_drawing_ever/index.md

 +++
-title = 'Best drawing ever'
-date = 2024-02-25
-summary = "What we do at home when mom's not around."
+title = 'Accurate depiction of what we do at home...' date = 2024-02-25 summary = "What we do at home when mom's not around ;)"
 +++

 ![best](best.jpg)